-15. Fair Value of Financial Instruments and Derivatives Instruments
+13. Fair Value of Financial Instruments and Derivatives Instruments

 Over-the-counter foreign exchange forward contracts and interest rate derivatives are recorded at fair value.
-The carrying values of the current financial assets and liabilities are reasonable estimates of their fair value due to the short-term nature of these financial instruments.
-The fair values of long-term credit facilities and bank loans approximate the recorded values, due to their variable interest rates.
-The fair value of the long term investment (the floating rate note) is disclosed in Note 10.
+The carrying values of the current financial assets and current financial liabilities are reasonable estimates of their fair value due to the short-term nature of these financial instruments.
+The fair values of the variable interest long-term debt approximate the recorded values, due to their variable interest rates.
+The fair value of the fixed interest long term debt is estimated using prevailing market rates as of the period end.
+The fair values of the long term debt and long term investment (the floating rate note) are disclosed in Note 7 and 8, respectively.